Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Tests - BCDI Data

 Strain and lattice rotation data was also extracted by regions unaffected by the presence of defects and the standard deviation (and therefore effectively the noise magnitude) was computed for each component of strain and lattice rotation.

 From Table \ref{tab:BCDI} it can be seen that the computed directions for Burgers vectors are close to the directions expected from $\bm{q}_{hkl}\cdot\bm{b}$ analysis \cite{hofmann}, with angular error being within half a degree for all five dislocations.
 The computed magnitudes are also very consistent, and by taking a mean (adjusted for relative Burgers vector magnitudes in crystal lattice coordinates), the results predict a lattice parameter of $a = 3.121$\si{\angstrom}.
 This is $1.38$\% below the standard value of $3.1652$\si{\angstrom} \cite{featherstone,bolef}.
-Using the simple assumption of a Gaussian distribution for the noise, the average standard deviation and therefore noise magnitude was found to be $\eta = 1.0396\times10^{-4}$, which would have suggested an angular error of 6\degree and percentage error in magnitude of 3\%, given the results of Fig. \ref{fig:Test3A}.
+Using the simple assumption of a Gaussian distribution for the noise, the average standard deviation and therefore noise magnitude was found to be $\eta = 1.0396\times10^{-4}$ by sampling `empty' regions of the data set, which would suggest an error of 6\degree in Burgers vector direction and a 3\% error in Burgers vector magnitude, given the results of Fig. \ref{fig:Test3A}.
 Thus the Burgers vectors computed using BCDI data are well within the expected uncertainty.